usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     in calls to ALLPROPS0 to increase the speed of property calculations by eliminating string comparisons (which are time expensive in Fortran).
-    This can be done once at the beginning of a program for all properties that will be used, and stored for use as needed later.
+    This can be done once at the beginning of a program for all properties that will be used, and stored for later use as needed.

     The input strings possible are described in subroutines ALLPROPS and GETUNIT.